fillwithjoy1/circle-to-search/README.md

 Note: If you have your own spoofing solution, you'll need to trick the Google Search app (com.google.android.quicksearchbox)

 # For ROM Developers
+_Note: May be incorrect, try at your own risk!_

 Checklist:
 1. Use Pixel Launcher as the default launcher.
 This should persist across recent apps as well (probably)